-You spend around a third of your life asleep, with the amount and quality of sleep having a huge impact on the other two thirds of your life.
+You spend around a third of your life asleep, with the amount and quality of sleep having a huge impact on the rest of your life.

-So it’s very natural to be curious about how long you really sleep for, and whether you’re getting enough good quality sleep without any sleep disorders to deal with.
+So it’s natural to be curious about how long you really sleep for, and whether you’re getting enough good quality sleep without any sleep disorders to address.

 Until just a few years ago, your options for assessing your sleep were somewhat limited: you could keep a sleep diary if you had the dedication; ask your partner about your sleep; or record yourself sleeping (an unlikely activity!)

 The only way to accurately assess your sleep would be to spend a night or two in a specialist sleep clinic.
 But now there’s another option to improve your accuracy of self-assessment: the personal sleep tracker.

 How do consumer sleep trackers work though?
 How do they compare to the equipment and expertise in a sleep lab?
 And can you actually rely on the information they provide?

 These are important questions to consider, especially if you’re thinking of spending a fair bit of money on one.

-I’ve been conducting an ongoing sleep tracker review, personally testing the most popular wearable and non-wearable devices.
+I’ve been conducting an ongoing sleep tracker review for several years, regularly testing new wearable and non-wearable devices.
 And what I’ve come to realize is that there’s quite a range in terms of what they measure, and how they do it.